Kode/Kinc/updates.md

 resolve(project);
 ```

-addProject is asynchronouse, please do not forget to await it.
+addProject is asynchronous, please do not forget to await it.

 Kore itself is now added automatically so if you used createProject to add Kore, just remove it.